A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Introduction

 We include ablations across multiple axes: the pretrained checkpoint we initialize from, the input sequence length, the feature inputs, and the attention mechanism.
 We importantly find that images improve performance for all tasks, while prior work on contextual image captioning claimed otherwise~\citep{contextualcap}.
 We are also able to improve task performance now that we have access to the entire page's content.
 Still, there is plenty of room to improve upon our benchmark suite.

-We summarize our contributions below: \begin{itemize} \item A new open-sourced multimodal webpage dataset of 2M pages curated from English Wikipedia articles.
+We summarize our contributions below: \begin{itemize} \item A new open source multimodal webpage dataset, WikiWeb2M, containing 2M pages curated from English Wikipedia articles.
 Each sample contains all text, images, and structure present per page. \item A suite of multimodal generation webpage tasks that reflect webpage understanding at three granularities: page description, section summarization, contextual image captioning. \item A new attention mechanism, Prefix Global, which is a mixture of local-global attention that separates a prefix of global tokens.
-By defining more salient content from structured pages, it can outperform full attention while requiring fewer attention computations. \item Ablations on model size, attention, input features and sequence length.
+By defining more salient content from structured pages, it can outperform full attention while requiring fewer attention computations. \item Ablations on attention, sequence length, input features, and model size.
 Images can help all tasks, notably by over 15\% on contextual captioning, and page context boosts average performance by over 4\% and 3\% for section summarization and captioning, respectively. \end{itemize}